Load the menuLoad the menu

 You can download copies of the basic demo files here:

-The JavaScript Code In the Header
+The Code In the Head

 If a user chooses Dark mode for one page of your website, the expectation is that they will also want Dark mode for the other pages on your site, so the JavaScript is setup to store the user preference in the browser’s Local Storage.
-Now, if we wait until the page is loaded before any JavaScript code executes, if the page was loaded in Light mode, but the user wants Dark mode, then the page will load in Light mode and then flicker from Light to Dark as it implements the change.
-This flicker will be worse on slow connections.

 let Gtheme = "system";